 - While the sugar melts, blend the almonds and flax in a food processor until the nuts are roughly chopped.
 Add the pumpkin seeds, pecans, and xanthan gum and pulse a few times.

 - Remove from heat and add the crushed nuts; mix well.
 If the mixture is too dry, add 1 more tbsp of water.

-- Spread into prepared pan and press the mixture down firmly.
+- Spread into the prepared pan and press the mixture down firmly.
 I make my bars into a small rectangle that takes up about 1/2 of my 1/4 sheet pan!
 Just use a spatula to smooth the edges and flatten the top.
 Score the bars; 5 slices horizontally, then 1 slice down the middle to make 10 bars.